 The improvements will meet the "safe play" illumination standards, reduce spill-light and glare into adjacent neighborhoods, reduce ongoing maintenance costs and improve energy efficiency.
-The proposed lighting equipment at Golden Gate Playground consists of 70' light poles for field sports.
+The proposed lighting equipment at Lowell Park consists of 30-foot tall light poles for basketball courts and 70-foot tall light poles for field sports.
 The lighting equipment will contain LED fixtures that will minimize light spillage, eliminate dark spots in the playing area, and reduce maintenance and energy demand.
 In addition, a new wireless remote-control system will allow City staff to remotely program the lights.